 Mother City Queer Project

-This annual event started in 1994 as a themed costume party to celebrate the birth of South Africa’s new constitution and its acknowledgment of gay rights.
+This annual event started in 1994 as a themed costume party to celebrate the birth of South Africa’s new constitution and its acknowledgement of gay rights.
 It now attracts thousands of partygoers from around the world and is a must-do for many gay and straight Capetonians alike.
 MCQP takes place in December and showcases fabulous costumes ranging from over-the-top creations by professional designers to wonderful handmade masterpieces.

 Out in Africa

 Out in Africa is South Africa’s gay and lesbian film festival that runs in art cinemas around November each year.
 In addition to superb cinematic contributions from Africa, the festival brings together a truly global offering each year.
-The purpose of the festival is to showcase films from around the world, stimulate and promote a home-grown film industry, and to address the lack of visibility of LGBTQ+ individuals in South African social and cultural life.
+The purpose of the festival is to showcase films from around the world, stimulate and promote a home-grown film industry, and address the lack of visibility of LGBTQ+ individuals in South African social and cultural life.

 Pink Loerie Mardi Gras & Arts Festival